SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 `29 June 2021 : `
 Nothing much today, everyone was working on POC and small tasks assigned to them & we had a scrum call in the evening.

+`30 June 2021 : `
+Well, this a special day

+> Tanay's Birthday! & tanay doesn't works on his special day.

+So, we had no meetings today.
+Tanay asked us to take a break, but I believe almost everyone was working individually.